PeterNitsche/online-shop/README.md

 This is a sample online shop project hosted on Vercel: https://online-shop-phi-six.vercel.app/

-## Env
+## Environment

-Please create an .env file with a variable "AUTH_SECRET".
+Please create an .env file with the following variables:

+### AUTH_SECRET

 It will be used locally to encode session tokens.
 A secret can be generated using the following command.

 ```bash
 openssl rand -base64 32
 ```

-Please set it as value of the variable.
+Please set the generated secret as value of the variable.

+### AUTH_URL

+The variable is used by next-auth.
+Please set it to `http://localhost:3000`.

 ## Run locally